|CHAPTER ONE: INTRODUCTION

 2.6 Labour [Pages 13-14]

 During the stakeholders’ consultations the following concerns were identified:

-6) Lack of effective remedies for victims of labour-related grievances resulting in high prevelance [sic] of unresolved labour-related grievances.
-A weak enforcement mechanism, in particular inadequate number of state labour inspectors and the lack of effective operational level grievance mechanisms were cited as contributing factors.
+6) Lack of effective remedies for victims of labour-related grievances resulting in high prevalence of unresolved labour-related grievances.
+A weak enforcement mechanism, in particular inadequate number of state labour inspectors and the lack of effective operational level grievance mechanisms were also cited as contributing factors.

-Despite these legal protections, the community consultations conducted as part of the NAP process revealed structural and procedural barriers to access to remedy, including:
+Despite […] legal protections, the community consultations conducted as part of the NAP process revealed structural and procedural barriers to access to remedy, including:

-5) The capacity of the administrative tribunals to offer non-judicial remedies is often limited by lack of personnel to conduct proper outreach outside of urban centres and the technical capacity to understand emerging and complex issues;
+v.
+The capacity of the administrative tribunals to offer non-judicial remedies is often limited by lack of personnel to conduct proper outreach outside of urban centres and the technical capacity to understand emerging and complex issues.

 CHAPTER THREE: POLICY ACTIONS